 Engagement-rate collapse.
 A bot follower never engages.
 A 100,000-follower account with 1,500 real followers and 98,500 bots produces 1.5% engagement at best — and the algorithm sees the math instantly.
 Discovery suppression follows within weeks.

 Platform enforcement.
-Instagram, TikTok, X, and LinkedIn have all materially improved bot detection between 2021 and 2026.
+Instagram, TikTok, X, and LinkedIn have all materially improved bot detection.
 Mass purges of inauthentic followers happen quarterly.
 Brands wake up to follower counts dropping by 30–70% overnight.

 Earned media penalty.
 Journalists and trade publications routinely check engagement ratios before covering "fast-growing" brands.
 Detected inflation kills the press story.